rainbowdashlabs/sql-java/docs/02/datatypes/mariadb_mysql.md

 # MariaDB and MySQL

 MariaDB and MySQL are very similar when it comes to datatypes.
-However there are some small differences.
+However, there are some small differences.

 ## Numeric types